Neclow/ada-2020-project-milestone-p3-p3_navaja/index.md

   </p>

 # Analysis 2: Predicting civil war in different geographical areas
-Following the importance of the "Western Europe and US Dummy" variable in Muchlinski _et al._ [[5]](#5), we decided to aggregate the data by different subregions and to see whether predictive accuracy differs when fitting the models separately on each group.
+Following the importance of the "Western Europe and US Dummy" variable in Muchlinski _et al._ [[5]](#5), we decided to aggregate the dataset by different subregions and to see whether predictive accuracy differed when fitting **XGBoost** on each subset separately.

 In particular, the following geoscheme was used:
 * Western Europe and US